EdsonGuarnaschelli/EdsonGuarnaschelli/README.md

 - 💞️ I’m looking to collaborate on ...
 Internship in the programming area, I'm a beginner.
 - 📫 How to reach me ... edsonmatiasdemelo@gmail.com
 - 😄 Pronouns: ...
 He
 - ⚡ Fun fact: ...
-Beyonce's biggest fan
+Scarlet Witch's biggest fan

 <!---
 EdsonGuarnaschelli/EdsonGuarnaschelli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.